David and his counter-part, Seemore D. Bay.

 "We will follow the brothers from early childhood until the moment they make their first powered flight in Kitty Hawk, North Carolina," said show creator David Messick.
 "It’s such a wonderful story with an important lesson even today.
 Orville and Wilbur were successful because they grew up in an environment that valued and encouraged reading and they had great faith in their own abilities."

 The show has been presented in Washington, D.C. for aviation museum directors from around the world and it's been kid-tested in tours of libraries including one just a block from where the Wright's completed their first successful powered flight.

 The program was presented for Aviation Museum Curators from around the world as they gathered in Washington D. C, It was presented in 2003 only yards from where the Wright Brothers originally flew.
 Plus:

 Since before the dawn of human history, people have looked to the heavens and let their imaginations run free and that's the starting point of "Take a Giant Leap."
 We look to the sky and imagine we see a lion, a bear, a rabbit, a giant butterfly, and soon those imagined creatures come to life... singing original songs and encouraging the audience to join along in dance.

-As the show progressess, we go from looking into the sky to actually flying in the sky, first in airplanes and then in rocket ships that take us into space.
-The highlight of the show is a five foot tall astronaut puppet landing on the moon and then encouraging us to take a giant leap... perhaps one day to Mars.
+As the show progresses, we go from looking into the sky to actually flying in the sky, first in airplanes and then in rocket ships that take us into space.
+The highlight of the show is a five-foot-tall astronaut puppet landing on the moon and then encouraging us to take a giant leap... perhaps one day to Mars.

-"Take a Giant Leap" premeired at the Smithsonian National Air and Space Museum working in cooperation with the Department of Education's "Let's Read!
+"Take a Giant Leap" premiered at the Smithsonian National Air and Space Museum working in cooperation with the Department of Education's "Let's Read!
 Let's Move!" event.
-Opening day performances included appearances with Miss America and award winning chef Carla Hall.
+Opening day performances included appearances with Miss America and award-winning chef Carla Hall.

 Running a holiday sale or weekly special?
 Definitely promote it here to get customers excited about getting a sweet deal.